Construction and Landscaping

 - The SB 1383 regulations require that jurisdictions enforce existing requirements regarding the preferential use of recycled and post-consumer organic mulch materials.

-- Using recycled and post-consumer compost and mulch materials may be an opportunity for the jurisdiction to help meet its SB 1383 procurement target.
-For example, a landscaper could act as a direct service provider and procure compost and mulch on behalf of the jurisdiction, provided all procurement requirements are met.
-For more information on procurement and product eligibility, visit the Procurement.
+- For example: A landscaper could act as a direct service provider and procure compost and mulch on behalf of the jurisdiction, provided all procurement requirements are met.

 Reporting

-- In its annual report to CalRecycle, each jurisdiction must provide the number of landscaping projects subject to the MWELO, Sections 492.6(a)(3)(B), (C), (D) and (G).
+In its annual report to CalRecycle, each jurisdiction must provide the number of landscaping projects subject to the MWELO, 493.2(d)(2), (3), (4), and (7).

-For more information on MWELO, refer to the California Department of Water Resource’s website.
+For more information on MWELO, refer to the California Department of Water Resources’ website.

 Resources for Implementation